-2014 AMS Election
+2019 AMS Election

 The election process is carried out by Survey & Ballot Systems, a company that specializes in running society elections.
-On or shortly after August 18, 2014, instructions for voting online will be sent by email to members who chose that option.
+On or shortly after August 19, 2019, instructions for voting online will be sent by email to members who chose that option.
 That same day, traditional paper ballots will be sent to all other members.
-Further information about the election and the candidates will be published in the "From the AMS Secretary" section of the September 2014 issue of Notices of the AMS.
+Further information about the election and the candidates appears in the September 2019 issue of the Notices.

 Frequently Asked Questions

-Q: Who are the candidates in the 2014 election and where can I find information about them?
+- Q: Who are the candidates in the 2019 election and where can I find information about them?

 (one to be elected)